 Are consumers able to locate and find domain registrant information with a reasonable ease of use?

 Following budget approval by the ICANN Board, the WHOIS Review Team commissioned a consumer study.
-This was in two parts (as described in more detail, together with the slides of the consultant): qualitative and quantitative.
+This was in two parts (as described in more detail in the Appendices, together with the slides of the consultant): qualitative and quantitative.
 Both parts of the study involved subjects from 8-10 countries, with appropriate consideration for balance in age range, gender, and occupation.
 For additional details and full reference, please refer to appendices.

 The findings of the study are summarized below: